evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_S_Sport_Turismo/_index.md

 ## Performance

 With overboost, the Porsche Taycan Turbo S Sport Turismo has a maximum power of 560KW (761hp).
 Without overboost, it is 460KW (625hp).
 The torque is 850nm with overboost and  without overboost.
-The 0-100km/h sprint (0-62mph) takes 2,8 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 2,8 seconds.
 The top speed is 260 km/h.

 ## Battery, range, and charging